apuroopkotha2/portfolio/README.md

 - Sathyabama University, 2016 - 2020

 ## Work Experience

-- **Data Scientist Intern**
+### Data Scientist Intern
+**Bond.AI**
-- ***Bond.AI***, June 2024 - August 2024
+*June 2024 - August 2024*

-•	Conducted A/B testing and model evaluation on budgeting data using Scikit-learn to optimize predictive models for consumer expenditure based on spending patterns and transaction datasets.
+- Conducted A/B testing and model evaluation on budgeting data using Scikit-learn to optimize predictive models for consumer expenditure based on spending patterns and transaction datasets.
-•	Automated the extraction, transformation, and loading (ETL) of housing, census, and consumer data using APIs and, streamlining the data pull process by python for efficient analysis and ensuring large-scale data integration.
+- Automated the extraction, transformation, and loading (ETL) of housing, census, and consumer data using APIs, streamlining the data pull process with Python for efficient analysis and ensuring large-scale data integration.
-•	Integrated consumer spending models into production, focusing on scalability and performance using TensorFlow and GCP, facilitating the analysis in relation to the CPI index and other state-level indicators.
+- Integrated consumer spending models into production, focusing on scalability and performance using TensorFlow and Google Cloud Platform (GCP), facilitating analysis in relation to the Consumer Price Index (CPI) and other state-level indicators.

-- **Data Scientist**
+### Data Scientist
+**LatentView Analytics**
-- ***LatentView Analytics***, April 2020 - September 2022
+*April 2020 - September 2022*

-•	Designed and deployed scalable AWS infrastructure, integrating S3, RDS, and Redshift to optimize large-scale data pipelines for machine learning operations.
+- Designed and deployed scalable AWS infrastructure, integrating S3, RDS, and Redshift to optimize large-scale data pipelines for machine learning operations.
-•	Developed and implemented Radial Basis Neural Networks (RBNN) and Custom Text Classifiers, enhancing automated data categorization accuracy by leveraging unsupervised clustering algorithms.
+- Developed and implemented Radial Basis Neural Networks (RBNN) and Custom Text Classifiers, enhancing automated data categorization accuracy by leveraging unsupervised clustering algorithms.
-•	Optimized data preprocessing using SQL, Python, Hive, and Presto, reducing data query processing time by 30% and ensuring high-quality data for ML models.
+- Optimized data preprocessing using SQL, Python, Hive, and Presto, reducing data query processing time by 30% and ensuring high-quality data for ML models.
-•	Improved categorization accuracy by 35% through advanced feature engineering with regex patterns, Bigrams & Trigrams, and NLP techniques within preprocessing workflows.
+- Improved categorization accuracy by 35% through advanced feature engineering with regex patterns, Bigrams & Trigrams, and NLP techniques within preprocessing workflows.
-•	Deployed and monitored ML models in cloud environments, ensuring real-time performance with AWS and automating data mapping and validation processes using Python.
+- Deployed and monitored ML models in cloud environments, ensuring real-time performance with AWS and automating data mapping and validation processes using Python.
-•	Created interactive Tableau and Power BI dashboards, increasing data accessibility and enabling real-time decision-making across teams by 80%.
+- Created interactive Tableau and Power BI dashboards, increasing data accessibility and enabling real-time decision-making across teams by 80%.
-•	Collaborated with cross-functional teams to gather requirements, design scalable ML architectures, and deliver data-driven insights for business decision-making.
+- Collaborated with cross-functional teams to gather requirements, design scalable ML architectures, and deliver data-driven insights for business decision-making.

-- **Data Analyst Intern**
+### Data Analyst Intern
+**Mahsa University**
-- ***Mahsa University***, April 2019 - September 2019
+*April 2019 - September 2019*

-•	Conducted time series analysis on biomedical data using Python, improving disease prediction models by 30% through the application of machine learning.
+- Conducted time series analysis on biomedical data using Python, improving disease prediction models by 30% through the application of machine learning.
-•	Developed interactive Tableau dashboards to visualize health data trends, enhancing stakeholders’ ability to explore complex datasets dynamically.
+- Developed interactive Tableau dashboards to visualize health data trends, enhancing stakeholders’ ability to explore complex datasets dynamically.

-- **Data Analyst Intern**
+### Data Analyst Intern
+**Virchow Biotech**
-- ***Virchow Biotech***, April 2018 - September 2018
+*April 2018 - September 2018*

-•	Conducted time series analysis on biomedical data using Python, improving disease prediction models by 30% through the application of machine learning.
+- Conducted time series analysis on biomedical data using Python, improving disease prediction models by 30% through the application of machine learning.
-•	Developed interactive Tableau dashboards to visualize health data trends, enhancing stakeholders’ ability to explore complex datasets dynamically.
+- Developed interactive Tableau dashboards to visualize health data trends, enhancing stakeholders’ ability to explore complex datasets dynamically.

 ### Projects
 - **[Driving Data-Driven Innovation: Honda's Journey in the Age of Industry 4.0](https://github.com/apuroopkotha2/Driving-Data-Driven-Innovation)**: This project analyzes consumer sentiment regarding Honda vehicles through web scraping, Tableau visualization, and advanced sentiment analysis, providing actionable insights for product improvement and customer satisfaction.